Tornquist/tornquist.github.io/_posts/2025-01-04-home-server.md

 I ended up deciding just keeping the application for my own use.

 After 6 years, both servers were out long term support on their base OSs and were due for an update.
-I took advantage of the opportunity to consoldiate and containerize everything with a focus on an easier to update and manage environment.
+I took advantage of the opportunity to consolidate and containerize everything with a focus on an easier to update and manage environment.